spencernesbitt/dctest/README.md

 The starter code provided by the specification uses non-static members for the **BusinessDayCounter** class and there is no requirement to change these methods to static so I have left them as is.
 Given the end result does not require any instance members, I would tend to make these methods static in a 'real' situation.

+I have not provided a user interface as it was not requested in the specification and I was keen not to over engineer the solution and this can be a source of frustration for managers/leads.